 After a period of some decline, the College was refounded and extended in 1557 by former student and Fellow, John Keys.
 He spelled his name in many different ways (following Elizabethan practice), one of which was "Caius".
 This form was suitable for use in formal documents, which were all in Latin.
 Dr Caius, as we now know him, had studied medicine in Padua in Italy and set up a medical practice in the City of London.
 He was very successful, and after 10 years was sufficiently wealthy to offer to refound his old College of Gonville Hall as "Gonville and Caius College".
 A year later, Caius was elected Master of the College.
 His most visible legacy to the College remains the very beautiful Caius Court and the College's three famous gates - of "Humility", "Virtue" and "Honour".

 The College is now one of the largest and wealthiest Colleges in Cambridge.
-It has produced twelve Nobel Prize winners (more than any Oxbridge College bar Trinity College, Cambridge), including Sir James Chadwick, discoverer of the neutron, Sir Howard Florey, co-discoverer of penicillin, Francis Crick, co-discoverer of the structure of DNA, and the economist Joseph Stiglitz.
-Notable current and old members include Harold Abrahams, the Olympic sprinter immortalised in the film Chariots of Fire, Homi Bhabha, the founder of India's nuclear programme, Alain de Botton, philosopher, Jimmy Carr, comedian, Kenneth Clarke, Lord Chancellor, Mark Damazer, former controller of Radio 4, David Frost, broadcaster, Stephen Hawking, physicist, Robin Holloway, composer, Simon Sebag Montefiore, historian, Jonathan Sacks, Chief Rabbi and John Venn, inventor of the Venn diagram.
+It has produced thirteen Nobel Prize winners (more than any Oxbridge College bar Trinity College, Cambridge), including Sir James Chadwick, discoverer of the neutron, Sir Howard Florey, co-discoverer of penicillin, Francis Crick, co-discoverer of the structure of DNA, and the economist Joseph Stiglitz.
+Notable current and old members include Harold Abrahams, the Olympic sprinter immortalised in the film Chariots of Fire; Homi Bhabha, the founder of India's nuclear programme; Alain de Botton, philosopher; Jimmy Carr, comedian; Kenneth Clarke, Lord Chancellor; Mark Damazer, former controller of Radio 4; Carolyn Fairbairn, first female Director General of the CBI; David Frost, broadcaster; Stephen Hawking, physicist; Robin Holloway, composer; Simon Sebag Montefiore, historian; Jonathan Sacks, Chief Rabbi; and John Venn, inventor of the Venn diagram.